 When I started working in audio I was recording to tape and editing with a pencil and blade.
 I was pretty thankful when digital editing became an affordable option, allowing me to work for myself, from home.
 It was creative, liberating and exciting.
 And I was no longer covered in cuts.

-It’s not perfect yet, but the output you can achieve with some time and care is pretty remarkable.
+It’s not perfect yet, but the output you can achieve with some (considerable) time and (effortful) care is pretty remarkable.
+Once we accept that, there’s no stopping it, we need to ask ourselves how we can best utilise it.

 Right now, I’m looking at ways to make choosing me for a project easier for my potential clients.
 That might be a quick and easy way to audition my sound with your project script – at any time, night or day.
 Or an affordable and flexible way to use me for a pitch campaign.